hiroshi-teramoto/mixed_module/example_codimension_transverse_fold.md

 Let us explain how to use the library in example_codimension_transverse_fold.exe (See 3.1.1 Example (transverse fold) in the paper).
-We assume you are familiar with Singular.

 In this example, the definition of the base ring is as follows: